 Rothschild’s 1870s Gunnersbury Park

 1872 King Leopold of Belgium II attended a Rothschild Dinner & concert.
-Lionel’s son is named Leopold and thought to be named after the Leopold II father Leopold I who is related to British Queen Victoria.
+Lionel’s son is named Leopold and is thought to be named after Leopold II’s father Leopold I who is related to British Queen Victoria.

 Gunnersbury Park Gardens in the 1870s

 The Pulham design styles appear elsewhere at Gunnersbury from around 1874.
-Speculation that the old tile kiln building into a Gothic-inspired tower boathouse folly had some input by them.
+Speculation that the old tile kiln building into a Gothic-inspired tower boathouse folly had some input them.
 It’s uncertain but the other ornamental structures that the Pulhams may have had some part in, are; A mimicked Gothic Ruin structure, at the old stable block.
 A castle-style entry archway to a lodge.
-It is also thought a basement type fernery around the outside Bathhouse, was also the Pulham style.
+It is also thought a basement-type fernery around the outside Bathhouse, was also the Pulham style.

-- Lionel Rothschild of Gunnersbury dies June 1879
+- Lionel Rothschild of Gunnersbury died June 1879

-- Charlotte Rothschild Widow of Gunnersbury dies in 1884
+- Charlotte Rothschild Widow of Gunnersbury died in 1884

-- 1889 the Rothschild’s purchased the smaller house and land for guests and family.
+- 1889 the Rothschilds purchased a smaller house and land for guests and family.

 Gunnersbury in the 1900s and Leopold Rothschild

 Leopold took over the estate but did not get total control till 1901.
 He continued with plants and also had the love of horses and horse racing.
-He carried on the Horseracing stud was at Gunnersbury.
+He carried on the Horseracing stud at Gunnersbury.

 Reading around, it is noted, in 1900 Gunnersbury House now had electric lighting.

-The Rothschild’s had plans for a Japanese inspired garden, that James Hudson is noted for in around 1900 – 1901 for Leopold Rothschild.
+The Rothschilds had plans for a Japanese-inspired garden, which James Hudson is noted for in around 1900 – 1901 for Leopold Rothschild.
 Miniature features.
-Water ponds for waterlilies, In particular, it was admired for its Bluewater lilies, musk, Chinese palm, bamboo, Teahouse, lanterns lit with electricity, stepping stones, Chinese and Japanese style plants, a bamboo style bridge, inspired by perhaps Bellagio Japanese Gardens on the Lake Como
+Water ponds for waterlilies, In particular, it was admired for their Bluewater lilies, musk, Chinese palm, bamboo, Teahouse, lanterns lit with electricity, stepping stones, Chinese and Japanese style plants, a bamboo style bridge, inspired by perhaps Bellagio Japanese Gardens on the Lake Como

-1906 Came the Heath garden behind the Japanese area, sunken walkway, rocks, ivy.
+In 1906 Came the Heath garden behind the Japanese area, sunken walkway, rocks, and ivy.

 In 1909 Leopold carried on the tradition and gave a huge function in honour of the Chief Rabbi reaching 70.
 5,000 people came many Jewish immigrants.